New assays for ketamine and tramadol fingerprint drug test

 Harry Simeonidis, President and CEO of Intelligent Bio Solutions, said:

 “While both ketamine and tramadol have legitimate medical uses, their growing misuse is a concern for workplaces worldwide.
-We are committed to expanding the capabilities of our fingerprint-based drug screening system to ensure it continues to meet the needs of employers and organizations.
+We are committed to expanding the capabilities of our fingerprint-based drug screening system to ensure it continues to meet the needs of employers and organisations.
 Advancing these new assays into manufacturing and preparation for trials marks an important step forward.”

 About the System

-The Intelligent Fingerprinting system uses a small, tamper-evident cartridge to collect fingerprint sweat samples in under a minute.
+The Intelligent Fingerprinting system uses a small, tamper-evident Cartridge to collect fingerprint sweat samples in under a minute.
 Results for multiple drug groups are delivered on-site in ten minutes, offering a rapid, dignified, and non-invasive alternative to traditional urine or saliva testing methods.

 Sources